hanabi/hanabi.github.io/Reference.md

 * This kind of clue is called a *Top Hat Clue* because you are giving them an opportunity to be a gentleman.
 * Note that you should not mistake a *Top Hat Clue* for a clue that initiates a *Layered Finesse*.
 You are only allowed to discard the card if you can determine its exact identity.

+### Stacked Bluffs

+* Normally, performing a *Bluff* on a player who is already *Finessed* is illegal.
+This is because players typically play into *Finesses* in order.
+So, they will ignore the second clue, play into the first *Finesse*, and then the lie will not have resolved immediately, violating *Good Lie Principle*.
+The reason for this is that the player has to account for the possibility that the first *Finesse* is a *Layered Finesse*.
+* Rarely, a player can know the identity of every card in their hand minus their *Finesse Position* card.
+In this situation, if they are *Finessed* or *Bluffed* again, they can know that a *Layered Finesse* is impossible.
+* Thus, it is possible to perform a *Stacked Bluff* on a player in this situation.
+It is important to note that such a players is "locked in" to the *Bluff* and **must** immediately play their *Finesse Position* card.
+* For example, in a 4-player game:
+  * Red 1 is played on the stacks.
+  * Bob knows is currently in the middle of playing into a *Triple Finesse*

+TODO

+It is important to note that usually

+From the perspective of the blind-player, they know that it could be either a *Stacked Finesse* or a *Stacked Bluff*.
+However, just in case it is a *Stacked Bluff*, they  to cover the situation of a *Stacked Bluff*.
+(Otherwise, the *Stacked Bluff* would violate *Good Lie Principle* and someone else on the team would misplay a card.)

+, because the finessed player cannot know that the previous finesse was not layered, and therefore cannot immediately play into the bluff.
+However, when the newly called card cannot possibly be layered into any previous finesse, players should skip ahead and play into the newest finesse.
+This allows players to bluff in this situation.

 ### The Certain Finesse Clandestine Exception

 * This section outlines a specific and rare edge-case for *Certain Finesses*.